 Steroplast Healthcare Limited has identified the following reasons to establish a minimum Labour Standard: –

-Working Hours – We shall comply with applicable laws and industry standards on working hours and holiday entitlements.
+We shall comply with applicable laws and industry standards on working hours and holiday entitlements.
 Steroplast Healthcare Limited ensures all employees have the legal right to be employed in the UK.
+We prohibit compulsory overtime.

 Legal Requirement / Procurement

 We will ensure all of our suppliers are following the national and regional statutory requirements in the countries in which they are operating (Documentation is available to review on site).